Preschool Marketing Strategy: Why Word-of-Mouth Still Drives Daycare Enrollment

 Parents are making one of the most important choices for their child, so they naturally rely on recommendations from people they trust.

 While digital marketing helps families discover your program, word-of-mouth referrals often determine whether parents ultimately schedule a tour or enroll.
+Winnie is one of the platforms where parents read reviews and compare programs — here's how to claim and optimize your Winnie listing.

 Trust and Reliability